klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 This command creates a new build.
 It may be followed by a :term:`buildtag`.
 If the :term:`buildtag` is not given, a new unique :term:`buildtag` is generated.
 Generated :term:`buildtags` have the form "AUTO-nnn".
 Note that options "--db", --partialdb" and "--builddb" are mandatory for this command.
+This command calls "make" and, after successful completion, sets the state of the build to "testing".
+If you want to skip this step, use option "--no-make".
+In order to provide arbitrary options to make use option "--makeopts".

 partialdb [BUILDTAG]
 ++++++++++++++++++++